geomatics-io/ObjectListView/docs/recipes.rst

 There are a couple of ways to change the standard sorting behavior:

-* You can listen for the `BeforeSorting` event, do whatever you like, and then set `Cancelled` to true on the event so that no standard processing is done.
+* You can listen for the `BeforeSorting` event, do whatever sorting you like, and then set `Handled` to `true` on the event so that no standard sorting is done.
+If you want to prevent sorting, you can set `Canceled` to `true`.

 * If you are using an `ObjectListView` or a `DataListView`, you can install a `CustomSorter` delegate.